-‘Porto is famous for its bridges, port wine and wonderful culture.
-I recently spent a week there and decided to compile a list of 11 must-see sights in Porto for first time visitors…’
+‘Porto is famous for its bridges, port wine, and wonderful culture.
+It doesn’t get quite as much credit as Lisbon, but it’s equally beautiful.
+These are 11 must-see sights in Porto for first-time visitors…’

 Chill out on the river with a Port Tasting

-We ordered a mixture of white and red (because it would be rude not to…).
-The port was served with a plate of complimentary crackers.
-We sat in the sun on the terrace of the distillery and watched the world go by.
-A little distance away, a busker played the best rendition of Despacito on his Spanish guitar.
+We enjoyed ours in the sun on the terrace of the distillery and watched the world go by.
+A little distance away, a busker played the most amazing rendition of Despacito on his Spanish guitar.
 It was bliss.

 Climb Torre de Clerigos

 This iconic tower in the middle of town is the unofficial landmark of Porto.
 It can be seen from so many places across the city.
-We were lucky enough to have an apartment in town with a balcony which overlooked it.
+We were lucky enough to have an apartment in town with a balcony that looked right over the tower.
 This meant Les had LOTS of time to get photos without having to drag me around the streets.
 Score!

 Walk the Dom Luís 1 Bridge

 The views afforded from walking along the top deck are superb.
 The views are fantastic by day and the lights are beautiful after sunset.
-Walking the Dom Luis Bridge is my number one pick for must-see sights in Porto for first-time visitors.
+Above all the other experiences and attractions, walking the Dom Luis Bridge is my number one pick for must-see sights in Porto for first-time visitors.

 Enjoy the views from the Funicular